flightaware/mongotcl/README.md

 Append a key and value to the bson object where the value is a number.

+* bson double $key $value

+Append a key and value to the bson object where the value is a double-precision floating point.

+* bson clock $key $epoch

+Append a key and epoch to the bson object.

+* bson null $key

+Append a key and a null.

+* bson undefined $key

+Append a key and an undefined.

 * $bson kvlist $list

 Import a list of key-value pairs.
-Values are encoed as strings.
+Values are encoded as strings.

-List must be ccontain an even number of elements.

 Typical usage

 ```tcl
     $bson kvlist [array get arrayName]
 ```

+List must be contain an even number of elements.

+* $bson binary key type $binaryData

+Append a key and binary data.
+Type can be ''generic'', ''function'', ''uuid'', ''md5'', ''user_defined''.

+* $bson bson key bsonObject

+Append a key and contents of a bson object to the bson object.

 * $bson start_array